1. Home

 The 2025 MTA Operating Budget, approved by the Board in December 2024, assumed a fare and toll increase would occur in March 2025.
 The MTA is delaying the fare and toll increase to January 2026 to align with the launch of full tap-and-go on subways and buses.

-• The base fare for subways, local buses, and Access-A-Ride would increase 10 cents, from $2.90 to $3.
-The reduced fare would increase from $1.45 to $1.50.
+• The base fare for subways, local buses, and Access-A-Ride will increase 10 cents, from $2.90 to $3.
+The reduced fare will increase from $1.45 to $1.50.
 Learn more about the MTA Reduced-Fare program.

-• The 7-day rolling fare cap would become permanent.
+• The automatic rolling 7-day fare cap for unlimited rides will become permanent.
 Pay for 12 rides in a 7-day period and any additional rides are free.
-At the proposed base fare, no rider would pay more than $36 in a week.
-Reduced-fare customers would pay no more than $18 in a week.
+At the base fare, no rider will pay more than $35 in a week.
+Reduced-fare customers will pay no more than $17.50 in a week.

 • Because express buses travel greater distances than local buses and use the highway network to connect neighborhoods lacking transit access to Manhattan, New York City Transit provides coach buses and charges a higher fare than local buses.

-• A fare cap would be added for customers who use the express bus network.
-Express bus riders would never pay more than $67 for unlimited express bus, local bus, and subway rides in any 7-day period.
+• A second automatic rolling fare cap for unlimited rides will be added for customers who use the express bus network.
+Express bus riders will never pay more than $67 for unlimited express bus, local bus, and subway rides in any 7-day period.

-• No changes are proposed to discount policies for seniors, people with disabilities, students, and the Paratransit Zero Fare.
+• There will be no changes to discount policies for seniors, people with disabilities, students, and the Paratransit Zero Fare.

-See proposed fare tables for New York City Transit.
+See fare tables for New York City Transit.

-• Monthly and weekly tickets would increase up to 4.5% across both railroads.
+• Monthly and weekly tickets will increase up to 4.5% across both railroads.

-• Even with this increase, monthly ticket prices would remain lower than they were pre-COVID and would not exceed $500.
+• Even with this increase, monthly ticket prices will remain lower than they were pre-COVID and will not exceed $500.

-• All other ticket types would increase up to 8%.
+• All other ticket types will increase up to 8%.

-• Peak CityTicket would increase from $7 to $7.25 and Off-Peak CityTicket would increase from $5 to $5.25.
-This change would also apply to the Far Rockaway ticket.
+• Peak CityTicket will increase from $7 to $7.25 and Off-Peak CityTicket will increase from $5 to $5.25.
+This change will also apply to the Far Rockaway ticket.

-• All one-way tickets in the city zones would match CityTicket prices, so no customer would pay more than $7.25 in the peak or $5.25 in the off-peak for travel within New York City.
+• All one-way tickets in the city zones will match CityTicket prices, so no customer will pay more than $7.25 in the peak or $5.25 in the off-peak for travel within New York City.

-• Peak CityTicket and Far Rockaway Ticket would become permanent fare products.
+• Peak CityTicket and Far Rockaway Ticket will become permanent fare products.

-• The surcharge for tickets purchased onboard from a conductor would increase by $2.
-There would be an equivalent surcharge for tickets purchased onboard using the TrainTime app.
+• The surcharge for tickets purchased onboard from a conductor will increase by $2.
+There will be an equivalent surcharge for tickets purchased or activated onboard using the TrainTime app.

 Fare policies on subways and buses